WebexCC-SA/LAB-2334/docs/Lab2.md

 2. Click Save/Publish

-3. You’ll then see a pop-up where you can assign a **Name** to the Published Version
+3. You’ll then see a pop-up where you will be prompted to enter a comment that represents the changes made to the AI Agent configuration.

     <img src="../assets/L2newImages/media/image55.png"
     style="width:5.29167in;height:2.48958in"